-It is composed of the Heads of State or Government of the 28 Member States, the President of the Commission and the President of the European Parliament.
-The High Representative of the Union for Foreign Affairs and Security Policy attends the Council’s meeting when foreign affairs are discussed and the President of the European Central Bank is also invited, depending on the agenda.
+The European Council is composed of the Heads of State or Government of the Member States, its President and the President of the Commission.
+The High Representative of the Union for Foreign Affairs and Security Policy also takes part in the Council’s work.

-The European Council is convened and chaired by its President, who is elected by the members of the European Council for a once-renewable two-and-a-half-year term.
-The president also ensures the continuity of work and represents the EU at the highest level in the international fora.
-He or she may not hold a national office.
+The President is elected by the members of the European Council for a term of two and a half years, renewable once.
+He/She presides over meetings, ensures continuity of activities and represents the EU at the highest level on the international stage.
+It does not have the possibility of exercising a national mandate.

 The current President of the European Council is Belgian Charles Michel, who began his first mandate on 1 December 2019.